Find a spider by...

 World Spider Catalog as being present from China to Australia, almost all specimens thought to be this species and found in

-Queensland are actually likely to be the miturgid, formerly the zorid, Thasyraea ornata.
+Australia are actually likely to be the miturgid, formerly the zorid, Thasyraea.
+It appears that Tibellus is common in Asia but rare in Australia.

-white edging lines included in this band.
-Perhaps the other more obvious difference between these two species is that Thasyraea ornata has a pointed
+white edging lines on this band and another dark band further out.
+Perhaps the other more obvious difference between these two species is that Thasyraea has a pointed

 tuft of white hairs projecting forward between the anterior eyes and over the fang region but Tibellus tenellus lacks this tuft.
 To further compound this